 Types of ferries in Vietnam

 Water transportation in Vietnam is carried out by two types of vessels: speedboats and catamarans.
 Ferry providers operate modern fleets equipped with air-conditioning, comfortable seats and on-board amenities.

-Superdong Speed Ferry is a Vietnamese ferry company operating sea routes connecting Ha Tien and Rach Gia with Phu Quoc, Nam Du, Hon Son and Tre islands, and Soc Trang with Con Dao islands.
+Superdong Speed Ferry is a Vietnamese ferry company operating sea routes connecting Phan Thiet with Phu Quy island, Ha Tien and Rach Gia with Phu Quoc, Nam Du, Hon Son and Tre islands, and Soc Trang with Con Dao island.

 Greenlines DP is a Vietnamese ferry company operating river routes connecting Ho Chi Minh with Vung Tau.

 Cat Ba Island is a Vietnamese ferry company operating sea routes connecting Hai Phong with Cat Ba island.

 Phu Quoc Express is a Vietnamese ferry company operating sea routes connecting Ha Tien and Rach Gia with Phu Quoc, and Vung Tau with Con Dao islands.

 Water transport is a common way to travel in Vietnam, a country with 5,000 km of navigable waters.